 Enter your measurements, weight, riding ability and model choice into the app and it will not only recommend the best bike and componentry sizes for you, but it also gives detailed suspension settings and tyre pressures, making it a doddle to custom tune your fork and shock and totally dial in your ride.

 The Sight A3 and the A3 W (female-specific version) we’ve picked out here may be the cheapest aluminium models in the range, but they still offer the balanced and capable ride of their fancier stablemates combined with the best value for money.

 From the SRAM Eagle 12-speed gearing to the wide 29mm WTB rims with 2.5in Maxxis Minion DHF tyres, all the componentry choices are hugely capable and bang up to date.
 With a RockShox pairing of a 160mm Yari fork up front and 150mm Deluxe Select R shock to the rear, these are bikes that can handle just about anything that comes their way.

 A great MTB for cross-country racing and flat-out trail riding

 Reasons to buy

-The runner-up in our best mountain bike buyer’s guide, the Spark is an XC World Cup winning model that’s just as popular with non-racers as it is with serious competitors.
+The second runner-up in our best mountain bike buyer’s guide, the Spark is an XC World Cup-winning model that’s just as popular with non-racers as it is with serious competitors.
 This wide appeal is down to the Spark’s highly capable nature and being just as well-suited to long rides on regular trails as it is to short, sharp blasts on the race circuit.